brainhack-school2022/project_template/README.md

 ### Tools I learned during this project

- * **Deeper understanding of teh PNC toolkit**  it at the same time.
+ * **Deeper understanding of the PNC toolkit**  it at the same time.
 It felt really weird, but somehow quite fun as well.
  * **Python packaging** The successful use of this template approach will demonstrate that it is possible to incorporate dozens of students presentation on a website collaboratively over a few weeks.
  * **Python testing** Through the project reports generated using the template, it is possible to learn about what exactly the brainhack school students are working on.